Want to know how to self publish a book that earns big?

 Marketing: The secret to earning big from self publishing

 Got an idea for a book?
 Start there.
 Write and self publish.
 Market your book, and look for other ways to monetize it.
 Turn it into a play, a speaking event, a class, or a course.
+These are the best ways to become a freelance writer.
 If I can do it, so can you.

 Questions about how to self publish a book?
 Let’s discuss in the comments below.